AnonVG/AnonMod/README.md

   </p>
 </p>

-## EDIT:
-- THE MOD WILL BE UPDATED WHEN SHADY GETS HIS ASS ONLINE.
-1-5 DAYS.
-BE READY

 ## Features
 - Over 100+ textures recolored for easier sight.
 - Satisfying purple colors that look clean as F#$%!